-Brandi Redmond Age: Is She Being Immature In Fight With LeeAnne As Her Kids Are Scared Of Her?
+Brandi Redmond Age: Is She Being Immature In Fight With LeeAnne Because Her Kids Are Scared Of Her?

 “I said maybe he’s scared, scared of commitment after having been married before?
 I answered the question,” Brandi Redmond replied to LeeAnne on Twitter, adding about her kids being scared, “Leeanne, I’m sorry if that hurt u.
 Yes, my kids r scared of u but Brinkley is also scared of chucky cheese & cries every time he comes out.”

 Redmond may not have been close with LeeAnne, as she was able to drop her as a friend rather quickly after she and Stephanie made peace.
 Rather than talk to Brandi about it personally, she is going after Hollman.
-She showed up as two-faced for Stephanie’s Halloween party and claimed she was dressed up as her.
+She showed up in “two face” makeup for Stephanie’s Halloween party and claimed she was dressed up as her.
 She also tried to step in between them as she didn’t want Brandi and Stephanie to talk.
 Even though she claimed she wanted them to work things out in her Bravo blog, her behavior on the show reveals another side to the story.
 She almost seemed upset that she was losing control of her temporary friendship with Redmond.

 What do you think of Brandi Redmond’s answer to LeeAnne Locken?
 Do you think Brandi used LeeAnne as a friend until she and Stephanie had made up?